ElixirTradingTools/market_client/README.md

 * Polygon
 * Oanda

 The project is work-in-progress.
-Contributors guide will be coming soon.
+Contributors guide is forthcoming.

 Features are being added on an as-needed basis.
 You are encouraged to use this module in your projects and submit merge requests for any features you'd like to add or modify.
 Elixir makes it very easy to use a local directory as a dependency, so clone this project and then add the following to your `mix.ex`